-The Public Education Foundation’s Aboriginal Education Scholarship supports Aboriginal and/or Torres Strait Islander students enrolled in NSW Public Schools to successfully complete their senior years of schooling.
+The Public Education Foundation’s Aboriginal Education Scholarship supports Aboriginal or Torres Strait Islander students enrolled in NSW Public Schools to successfully complete their senior years of schooling.

 The scholarship is supported by the Aboriginal Education Council, a charity established in 1963 to pioneer initiatives, establish innovative pilot projects, engage in research and encourage governments to provide programs and support which enables successful educational outcomes for Aboriginal people.

-Two scholarships are available in 2019 – one for a male student and one for a female student.
-The scholarship will provide financial support of $1,000 per year in year 11 and year 12 for both students (total scholarship value is $2,000 per student).
+Four scholarships are available in 2023 – targeting both male and female students.
+The scholarship will provide financial support of $1,000 per year in year 11 and year 12 for each student (total scholarship value is $2,000 per student).

 The scholarship is to cover educational expenses such as:

 - Incidental fees (eg. Text book hiring, costs associated with a specialised subject etc)

 - Uniforms and school shoes (including school sports clothing)